thegetty/occasional-papers-5/content/about.md

 ---

-Cover: Engineers from the National Authority for the Conservation of Historic Towns work during the reconstruction of buildings destroyed by an air strike in the old quarter of Yemen's capital, Sanaa, November 7, 2015.
+Cover: Engineers from the National Authority for the Conservation of Historic Towns at work on the reconstruction of buildings destroyed by an air strike in the old quarter of Yemen's capital, Sanaa, November 7, 2015.
 Photo: REUTERS / Mohamed al-Sayaghi

 {{< q-class "awn-logo" >}}